w3c/dpv/README.md

 ### Other Resources

-The [NACE Taxonomy serialised in RDFS](https://w3id.org/dpv/dpv-nace) provides a serialisation of the NACE v2 taxonomy in RDFS for use with DPV terms.
-Since then, NACE v2.1 has been published by the EU Commission.
+The NACE Taxonomy serialised in RDFS (previously available at <https://w3id.org/dpv/dpv-nace>) provided a serialisation of the NACE v2 taxonomy in RDFS for use with DPV terms.
+Since then, [NACE v2.1](https://ec.europa.eu/eurostat/web/nace) has been published by the EU Commission.
 The DPVCG has decided to retire/not provide an alternative serialisation of NACE as it provided no significant benefit and the best practice for using NACE is to always utilise the official authoritative version.

 ## Guides

 - The [Primer](https://w3id.org/dpv/primer) is an introductory document for newcomers to understand the DPV and its concepts.
-A [2-Page Short Primer](https://w3id.org/dpv/primer/short) provides a succinct introduction to the DPV.
+A [2-Page Concise Primer](https://w3id.org/dpv/primer/concise) provides a succinct introduction to the DPV.
 - The [Use-Cases and Requirements](https://w3id.org/dpv/use-cases/) document lists the use-cases and requirements that led to the development of DPV.
 - The [Examples](https://w3id.org/dpv/examples/) page provides an index of examples describing the use of DPV concepts.
 - The [Guides](https://w3id.org/dpv/guides) page lists guides for use of DPV in specific domains and applications